 - The Allied Army assembled between Verden and Nienburg, and from Boderwerder to Hameln.
 This army under British pay consisted of Hanoverians, Brunswickers, Bückeburgers and Sachsen-Gothaers.
 In addition, there were the Hanoverian contingents previously stationed in England and amounting to 9,000 men.
 The Army of Observation numbered 49,000 men on paper and probably more than 40,000 effective men.
 Its headquarters were at Bielefeld on the Weser.

 On March 26

 - The French Army crossed the German border into the countries of Kleve and Cologne.

 - Soubise reached Tongres where he learned of the evacuation of Wesel.
 The French plan had now to be changed.
 Soubise sent instructions to M. de Dombasle, commanding the 4 Austrian bns (one battalion of each of the following regiments: Los Rios, Sachsen-Gotha, Ligne, Arberg) who would join his army, to send a detachment, supported by the Chasseurs de Fischer, from Roermond to Kleve, Rees and Büderich to stop the last laden boats on the Rhine.

 On March 27

 - D'Estrées assumed command of the French Army.
 D'Estrées' army actually numbered more than 100,000 men (110,405 men as per the army lists).
-Its primary objective was Prussia.
-Maréchal d'Estrées, crossing at Cologne, asked to Great Britain to yield him a road through Hanover in exchange for neutrality.
-D'Estrées had under him the Marquis de Contades, Lieutenant-General Chevert and the Comte de Saint-Germain.
+Its primary objective was to advance in the territory of Prussia.
+Maréchal d'Estrées, crossing at Cologne, asked the British to allow him to pass through Hanover in exchange for its neutrality.
+D'Estrées subordinates were the Marquis de Contades, Lieutenant-General Chevert and the Comte de Saint-Germain.